shantoislamdev/claude-adapter/README.md

 # Install dependencies
 npm install

-# Run in development mode
+# Start the development server with hot-reload
 npm run dev

-# Run tests
+# Execute the test suite
 npm test

-# Build for production
+# Compile TypeScript to JavaScript for production
 npm run build
 ```

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for development guidelines.
+Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for comprehensive contribution guidelines.

 ---

 ## License

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the **MIT License**.
+For full terms and conditions, please see the [LICENSE](./LICENSE) file.

 ---